Michelin Guide: History

 During World War I, publication of the guide was suspended.
 After the war, revised editions of the guide continued to be given away until 1920.
-It is said that André Michelin, whilst visiting a tyre merchant, noticed copies of the guide being used to prop up a workbench.
-Based on the principle that "man only truly respects what he pays for", Michelin decided to charge a price for the guide, which was about 750 francs or $2.15 in 1922.
-They also made several changes, notably listing restaurants by specific categories, adding hotel listings (initially only for Paris), and removing advertisements in the guide.
-Recognizing the growing popularity of the restaurant section of the guide, the brothers recruited a team of inspectors to visit and review restaurants, who were always anonymous.

-Following the usage of the Murray's and Baedeker guides, the guide began to award stars for fine dining establishments in 1926.
+It is said that André Michelin, while visiting a tyre merchant, noticed copies of the guide being used to prop up a workbench.
+Based on the principle that "man only truly respects what he pays for", Michelin decided to charge for the guide, about 7.50 francs or US$2.15 in 1922.
+They also made several changes, notably listing restaurants by specific categories, adding hotel listings (initially only for Paris), and removing advertisements.
+Recognizing the growing popularity of the restaurant section, the brothers recruited a team of anonymous inspectors to visit and review restaurants.
+Following the usage of the Murray's and Baedeker guides, the guide began to award stars for restaurants in 1926.
 Initially, there was only a single star awarded.
 Then, in 1931, the hierarchy of zero, one, two, and three stars was introduced.
-Finally, in 1936, the criteria for the starred rankings were published:
+Finally, in 1936, the criteria for the rankings were published: